University Pain and Spine Center

 Workplace accidents are extremely common.
 In the United States, one workplace accident happens every seven seconds, on average.
 At University Pain Medicine Center, the team of minimally invasive pain management experts boasts years of experience diagnosing and treating workplace accidents.
-The practice maintains offices in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey.
+The practice maintains offices in Englewood Cliffs, Somerset, Monroe Township, Freehold, Lawrenceville, and Clark, New Jersey.
 Call the nearest office nearest you today to make an appointment or schedule one online.

 Every job comes with risks.
 Whether you do manual labor or sit behind a desk, a day on the job is one that can lead to injury.
 But there are plenty of things you can do to stay safe at work.
 These tips can help.